joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-30-can-you-pile-the-primes.md

 Current bucket: [23, 5, 2, 13]
 ```

-Next we start filling the next bucket, skipping the numbers we've already used.
+Since $23+5+2+13$ equals the target amount $43,$ we start filling the next bucket back at the start of the list, skipping the numbers we've already used.
-We add the unused numbers one at a time until we exceed the target sum with `[17,11,7,3]` which sums to $38.$ This is the end of the line so we're forced to backtrack, going all the way back down to $17.$
+We add the unused numbers one at a time until we exceed the target sum with `[17,11,7,3]` which sums to $38.$ This is the end of the line so we're forced to backtrack, going all the way back down to $17$ and trying a new second number.

 ```
 Bucket 0: [23, 5, 2, 13]